IPv6-mPvD/mpvd-ietf-drafts/draft-ietf-intarea-provisioning-domains.md

 need to give specific information to PvD-aware hosts only, then it is RECOMMENDED to send two RA messages, one for each class of hosts.
 This approach allows for two distinct sets of configuration information to be sent in a way that will not disrupt non-PvD-aware hosts.
+It also lowers the risk that a single RA message will approach its MTU limit due to duplicated information.

 If two RA messages are sent for this reason, they MUST be sent from two different link-local source addresses ({{router}}).
 For example, here is the RA sent for non-PvD-aware hosts: